hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Low-downtime updates are only available for DB Instances using MySQL and MariaDB, as other engines are not supported by RDS Blue/Green deployments.
+They cannot be used with DB Instances with replicas.

 Backups must be enabled to use low-downtime updates.